Goa has a population of about 16.0 lakh across 2 districts, with roughly 3.6 lakh young people aged 15 to 29.

 Government-funded short skill courses under PMKVY in Goa most often train young people as Street Food Vendor- Standalone, Bridal, Fashion and Portfolio Makeup Artist, Security Guard.

-The most-taken Industrial Training Institute (ITI) trades by admission are Computer Operator and Programming Assistant (NSQF), Electrician (NSQF), Plumber (NSQF).
+The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Fitter (NSQF), Computer Operator and Programming Assistant (NSQF).

 See Goa district-by-district Y-POWER scores · Find government schemes for youth in Goa · How this data is calculated